eLearning-BS23/moodle-quizaccess_proctoring/README.md

 # Moodle Proctoring

 Moodle proctoring plugin is a quizaccess plugin to capture a user's picture via webcam to identify who is attempting the Moodle quiz.
 It will capture the picture of the user's webcam automatically every 30 seconds and store it as a PNG image.
-Admins can analyze the image of students after exams for verification using AWS Face Rekognition / BS Face Matching API.
+Admins can analyze the image of students after exams for verification using BS Face Matching API.

 This plugin will help you to capture random pictures via webcam when the student/user is attempting the Quiz.